For over 30 years Cody Koch has been making maple syrup in the heart of New York’s Finger Lakes region.

 OUR FARM

-For the past 12 years, we have been shaping our valley sugarbush into a manageable syrup producing forest.
+Since 2010, we have been shaping our valley sugarbush into a manageable syrup producing forest.
 Using sustainable, environmentally responsible practices we have trimmed acres of dense maple forest while protecting the forest habitat and increasing the sugarbush’s production and health.

 WATCH THE BUILDING OF OUR TIMBER FRAME MAPLE BARN